zsparal/api-documentation/README.md

 We take pull requests on our documentation as well, if you think that something can be improved please open a PR.

-The documentation is formatted using [reStructuredText](www.sphinx-doc.org/en/master/rest.html).
+The documentation is formatted using [reStructuredText](http://www.sphinx-doc.org/en/master/rest.html).

 ### Previewing local changes

-If you made any changes, and want to check out if it can be successfully build and how it will look, perform the following steps:
+If you made any changes, and want to check out if it can be successfully built and how it will look, perform the following steps:

 1. Install Sphinx, if you don't have it yet: `pip install -U sphinx`